Fact or Myth: Orchids Prefer Clear Plastic Pots to Grow

 , I talk about the different kinds of glass pots for orchids.

 If this information was of any help or clarified any doubts you had, please mention so in the comments.
-We love to interact with other orchid enthusiasts and can share from our experiences.
+I love to interact with other orchid enthusiasts.

-Share this page with a friend who has an orchid, comment, or give us a thumbs up 😊 in the comments below.
+Share this page with a friend who has an orchid, comment, or give me a thumbs up 😊 in the comments below.
 Happy cultivating!